Below are Cluster Leaders, Steering Committee and Advisory Board members.

 Marwa Elshakry co-leads the Global Histories of Science Research Cluster and serves as a Steering Committee Member.

 Marguerite Holloway has written about science—including natural history, environmental issues, public health, physics, neuroscience and women in science—for publications including the New York Times, Discover, Natural History, Wired and Scientific American, where she was a long-time writer and editor.
 She is the author of The Measure of Manhattan, the story of John Randel Jr., the surveyor and inventor who laid the grid plan on New York City, and of the researchers who use his data today (W.W.
 Norton, 2013); she recently wrote the new introduction to Manhattan in Maps (Dover, 2014).
 Holloway is currently working on several innovative digital projects, including the Metropolis of Science website and smartphone app.

 Marguerite Holloway serves as an Advisory Board Member.

-Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and serves as a Steering Committee Member.
+Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and sits as a Steering Committee Member.
 During the 2019-2020 academic year, Kavita is also serving as the Center's Interim Director.